hifizhhh/Spaceship-Titanic/README.md

 ## 📝 License

-This project is open source and available under the [MIT License](LICENSE).
+This project is intended for educational and non-commercial use only.

 ```